GenesisFR/DS2TroubleshootingGuide/README.md

 I won't be held responsible if you mess up your game or saved game after using one of these fixes.
 You do it at your own risk!

-You're not allowed to put this document in raw form anywhere, out of respect (it took me 2 years to compile it).
-Just share the GitHub link.
+You're not allowed to put this document in raw form anywhere, out of respect (it took me over 5 years to compile it).
+Just share the GitHub link or redirect users to this [thread](https://steamcommunity.com/app/39200/discussions/0/2800629075205408338).